University of California, Los Angeles: Notable faculty and alumni

-Meb Keflezighi ('98) is the winner of the 2014 Boston Marathon and the 2004 Olympic silver medalist in the marathon.
-The UCLA men's basketball team has produced Basketball Hall of Fame players such as Bill Walton and Kareem Abdul-Jabbar as well as current NBA players Kevin Love and Russell Westbrook.
+Meb Keflezighi (1998) was the winner of the 2014 Boston Marathon and the 2004 Olympic silver medalist in the marathon.
+The UCLA men's basketball team has produced Basketball Hall of Fame players such as Bill Walton and Kareem Abdul-Jabbar, as well as current NBA players Kevin Love and Russell Westbrook.
 Noted Bruins baseball players include Troy Glaus, Chase Utley, Brandon Crawford, Gerrit Cole, and Trevor Bauer.
 Los Angeles Dodgers manager Dave Roberts won World Series titles as a member of the 2004 Boston Red Sox and in 2020 as manager of the Dodgers.

-Alumni in military include Carlton Skinner, a U.S. Coast Guard Commander who racially integrated that service at the end of World War II on the Sea Cloud.
+Alumni in the military include Carlton Skinner, a U.S. Coast Guard commander who racially integrated that service at the end of World War II on the Sea Cloud.
 He was also the first civilian governor of Guam.
 Francis B. Wai is the only Chinese-American and the first Asian-American to be awarded the Congressional Medal of Honor for his actions in World War II.
-UCLA also lost an alumnus in early 2007 when Second Lieutenant Mark Daily was killed in Mosul, Iraq after his HMMWV was hit by an IED.
+UCLA also lost an alumnus in early 2007 when Second Lieutenant Mark Daily was killed in Mosul, Iraq, after his HMMWV was hit by an IED.
 Lieutenant Daily's service is marked by a plaque located on the northern face of the Student Activities Center (SAC), where the ROTC halls are currently located.

-As of August 1, 2016, the top three places where UCLA alumni work are Kaiser Permanente with 1,459+ alumni, UCLA Health with 1,127+ alumni, and Google with 1,058+ alumni.
+As of August 1, 2016, the top three places where UCLA alumni work were Kaiser Permanente with 1,459+ alumni, UCLA Health, with 1,127+ alumni, and Google, with 1,058+ alumni.